astralord/astralord.github.io/_posts/2023-07-03-building-aligned-intelligence-systems-part-i-creating-gpt-assistant.md

 where $\pi_\phi$ is a language model output.

-Though GPT-1 is pre-trained as an autoregressive language model, transformer's fine-tuning and inference doesn't have to be autoregressive and language model can be further fine-tuned for specialized natural language processing tasks.
+Though GPT-1 was pre-trained as an autoregressive language model, transformer's fine-tuning and inference didn't have to be autoregressive and language model could be further fine-tuned for specialized natural language processing tasks.

 ![GPT-1 downstream]({{'/assets/img/gpt-1-downstream.png'|relative_url}})
 *Input transformations for fine-tuning GPT on different tasks.*

 The major conclusion from this paper was that it is no longer necessary to develop specific neural network architectures for specific natural language processing tasks.
-Transfer learning from GPT language model pre-trained with large corpus of text data is already sufficient for specific natural language processing tasks.
+Transfer learning from GPT language model pre-trained with large corpus of text data was already sufficient for specific natural language processing tasks.

 #### Transformer architecture

-The process of text generation is the following.
-During model run, sequence of tokens $x$ first goes through embedding layer:
+The process of text generation with GPT is the following.
+First, sequence of tokens $x$ goes through embedding layer:

 $$h_0 = x W_e + W_p,$$

 where $W_e$ is token embedding matrix and $W_p$ is position embedding matrix.
-Then embedding vectors pass through so-called **transformer**, consisting of multiple transformer blocks (more about it later):
+Then embedding vectors go through so-called **transformer**, consisting of multiple transformer blocks (more about it later):

 $$h_l = \operatorname{Transformer-block}(h_{l-1}) \quad \forall l \in [1, n].$$